-The definition of the selection and execution principles included in this Policy is primarily the Global Sell Side Committee's responsibility.
+The definition of the selection and execution principles included in this Policy is primarily the responsibility of BNPP AM.
 The Compliance department is in charge of issuing and updating the Policy.
 During the review, the Policy principles or its detailed terms (execution criteria, control framework) should be confirmed or modified.